DInnaD/labnotebook/content/lab-notebook/2011-04-18-algorithms-discussion-group-abc-continued.md

 ---
+categories:
+- computation
 comments: true
-date: 2011-04-18 14:11:24
+date: 2011-04-18T14:11:24Z
-layout: post
+redirects:
+- /wordpress/archives/1445
+- /archives/1445
 slug: algorithms-discussion-group-abc-continued
-title: 'Algorithms Discussion Group: algorithms Continued'
-redirects: [/wordpress/archives/1445, /archives/1445]
-categories:
-- computation
 tags:
 - algorithms
+title: 'Algorithms Discussion Group: algorithms Continued'
+url: /2011/04/18/algorithms-discussion-group-abc-continued/
 ---

 Our little informal ABC group met again today to continue our discussion of ABC methods from [last week](http://www.carlboettiger.info/archives/1397).
 The updated code is included in the gist below. ((Nick asked about gists -- they are code boxes provided by Github that are easy to embed into blogs, etc.  They provide automatic syntax highlighting and version management.
 For instance, I just opened last week's gist and started editing during today's session -- when I save it I get a new version ID, so last week's post still points to last week's code, but it doesn't create a second copy, so you can tell if you have the right version.
 Click on the gist id at the bottom and you can see the revisions.))